Zero-Truncated Poisson Regression for Sparse Multiway Count Data Corrupted by False Zeros: Funding

-This is the error amplification factor $\kappa$ defined in (\ref{kappa}) that we encounter in the error bound (\ref{errorbounds_intro}) of the introductory result.
-Thus, Theorem \ref{simplethm} is obtained by combining Theorems \ref{mainthm0} and \ref{mainthm} with absolute constants omitted, disregarding the dependence on $N, \alpha$ and $\beta$ (i.e., assuming $N, \alpha, \beta\sim O(1)$), using $\sum_nI_n \leq N\max_{n}I_n$ and $|\Omega| \leq \max_{n}I_n^N$.
-Furthermore, for Theorem \ref{simplethm} we choose $R = \tilde{R} = \hat{R}$, which improves the probability of success to $1-|\Omega|^{-1}$ since the union bounds used in the proofs of Theorems \ref{mainthm0} and \ref{mainthm} to apply two distinct ranks are no longer needed (see Sections \ref{ztpSec} and \ref{PTCresult}).
+This is the error amplification factor defined in (\ref{def-kappa}) that we encounter in the error bound (\ref{errorbounds_intro}) of the introductory result.
+This observation and considering simplified circumstances provide the proof of Theorem \ref{simplethm}, which is in fact a corollary of Theorems \ref{mainthm0} and \ref{mainthm} that presents the derived error bounds together.